12 FAQs people ask about shareholder decisions in a private company.

 - Minority shareholders can take action if they feel that their rights are being unfairly prejudiced by the majority.

-Copies of ordinary resolutions do not normally have to be notified, although exceptions include ordinary resolutions relating to making documents available on a website (see 6).
-Again, the 15-day time limit applies.
+Copies of ordinary resolutions do not normally have to be filed at Companies House.
+Certain limited exceptions exist, including ordinary resolutions relating to making documents available on a website (see 7).
+If an ordinary resolution needs to be filed, the 15-day time limit applies.

 A Companies House form may need to be filed in certain circumstances - for example, if a director has been appointed or removed from office.